fcanas/SafeCast/README.md

 ### Be concice and direct with your intent

 It definitely takes fewer lines of code.
 It's my opinion that it's easier to read and think about than the more verbose, safe way of doing it.
+It keeps your safety concerns and checks up front and at a high level.

 ### Be Safe